 2 You are our epistle written in our hearts, known and read by all men;

-The answer to the second question in verse one is found here in verse two.
+The answer to the second question in verse 1 is found here in verse 2.
 The Corinthian church’s transformation by Christ was all the recommendation that Paul’s team needed.

 From a human standpoint, Paul was the pen that wrote the living letter of the church in Corinth.
 He was the human instrument, Christ was the Author of their salvation, and the Holy Spirit was the means of winning the congregation to Christ.

 2 You are our epistle [letter] written in our hearts,